 Furthermore, your wedding photos should never be limited due to weather, and by bringing the right specialist equipment to your wedding and using my many years of experience I can work with pretty much anything.
 On a cloudy day that may mean accentuating a sky to create a dramatic portrait, or adding light where there is none (Group photos after sunset?
 No problem!)

 My car is fully equipped with a selection of umbrellas and my kit is weatherproof, so whilst you may not want to go outside in the rain, I’m all for using a downpour and creating something beautiful.

-The Evening Reception
+Photography of The Evening Reception

 I usually cover the full wedding, from preparations in the morning to the speeches after the wedding breakfast and on until the first dance and the party.
 I offer shorter coverage options for Glasgow city centre and west end weddings.

 Wedding photographers typically offer a wide range of different packages and prices to suit different wedding sizes and durations of coverage.
 (Learn more about price information).